SkyRats/WifiConnection/README.md

 ## Instructions

 ### Wifi Connection
-  In computer1, where you want to create a wifi-hotspot, run "hostspot".
-Then, to connect computer2 (and others, if you want), run in it "connection".
+  In computer1, where you want to create a wifi-hotspot, compile and run "hostspot".
+Then, to connect computer2 (and others, if you want), compile and run in it "connection".

 ### Ros Fusion
 Now, you need to decide in which of these computers you want to run the Ros' master, in other words, to run the "roscore".
 That could be the same computer where you have created the hotspot, as could be other where you just have connected in wifi network.